Rei-x/not-railway/README.md

 # What is this?

-NotRailway is a hobby project to try to better understand challenges that come up when building such a PAAS like [Railway](https://railway.app/).
+NotRailway is a hobby project to try to better understand challenges that come up when building such a PaaS like [Railway](https://railway.app/).

 By no mean it is production ready.
 It is just a proof of concept.